Interactions-Nexus/Nexus-Wiki/interactions/int-sigchain.md

 ## Payments from the Sigchain

+Any payments or debits from the sigchain will follow these:

 - Any payments from the signature chain will be done only using invoices and no direct debits are allowed.